openvinotoolkit/openvino/docs/ops/logical/LogicalAnd_1.md

   * **Description**: specifies rules used for auto-broadcasting of input tensors.
   * **Range of values**:
-    * *none* - no auto-broadcasting is allowed, all input shapes should match
+    * *none* - no auto-broadcasting is allowed, all input shapes must match,
-    * *numpy* - numpy broadcasting rules, aligned with ONNX Broadcasting.
-Description is available in <a href="https://github.com/onnx/onnx/blob/master/docs/Broadcasting.md">ONNX docs</a>.
+    * *numpy* - numpy broadcasting rules, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md),
+    * *pdpd* - PaddlePaddle-style implicit broadcasting, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md).
   * **Type**: string
   * **Default value**: "numpy"
   * **Required**: *no*